(Non)-projective bounds on gravitational EFT: Introduction

-The geometric approach can be extended to carve out higher dimensional spaces, but it becomes inefficient beyond 2D plots.
+Since crossing symmetry constraints are represented as linear relations amongst Wilson coefficients at fixed $k$, they represent planes in the space of $b_{k,q}$s.
+Thus to study the implications of multiple null constraints, we need to understand the geometry in high dimension spaces, which becomes tedious at the moment.
 To describe more general spaces, we introduce a basic linear programming approach, based on discretizing the integral over $z$.
 In this setup imposing the unitarity bound is trivial, and Mathematica's implementation of FindMaximum/Minimum is sufficiently efficient for our purposes in this paper.
 We are thus able to verify that the $L$-moment problem geometry indeed gives sufficient conditions where we expect it to.
 This numerical approach also allows us to incorporate higher order null constraints.